 When higher doses are needed

-If you have spina bifida or if you've given birth to a child with spina bifida, you'll need extra folic acid before you become pregnant.
+If you have spina bifida or if you've previously given birth to a child with spina bifida, you'll need extra folic acid before you become pregnant.
 If you're taking anti-seizure medications or you have diabetes, you may also benefit from a higher dose of this B vitamin.
-But check with your doctor before taking additional folic acid supplements.
+Check with your doctor before taking additional folic acid supplements.

 - Test to confirm high AFP levels.
 Varying levels of AFP can be caused by other factors — including a miscalculation in fetal age or multiple babies — so your doctor may order a follow-up blood test for confirmation.
 If the results are still high, you'll need further evaluation, including an ultrasound exam.